ned14/nedmalloc/Readme.txt

 per pool for every thread which exits.
 This is because nedalloc cannot portably know when a thread exits and thus when its thread cache can be returned for use by other code.
 Don't forget pool zero, the system pool.

+Equally if you use nedmalloc from a DLL which you later kick out of memory, you will leak memory if you don't disable all thread caches for all pools (as per the preceding paragraph), destroy all thread pools using neddestroypool() and destroy the system pool using neddestroysyspool().

 For C++ type allocation patterns (where the same sizes of memory are regularly allocated and deallocated as objects are created and destroyed),